 - Whole Wheat Pancakes & Whole Wheat Waffles

 This recipe uses a crusty baguette as the bread, so your French toast is bite-sized and perfect for little appetites.
 Kids love to help make these for breakfast!

 - one 13-ounce baguette (anywhere around that size)

 - 1/2 cup (120ml) half-and-half*

 - 1–2 Tablespoons unsalted butter, for greasing the pan

 - In a medium bowl, whisk the eggs, half-and-half, milk, and cinnamon together until combined.
 The mixture will be thick and creamy.
-Pour in a pie dish or baking pan, whichever is easiest for you.
-Make ahead: at this point, you can cover the mixture up tightly and refrigerate until the morning when you are ready to make french toast.
+Pour into a pie dish or shallow baking pan.

-- I do not recommend substituting for the half-and-half.
-It gives the egg mixture the thickest consistency for soaking the bread.
-If anything, you may use 1 cup of whole milk instead of the 1/2 milk + 1/2 half-and-half.
+- Half-and-Half: I do not recommend substituting for the half-and-half.
+It gives the egg mixture a nice, thick consistency for soaking the bread.
+If needed, the best substitute would be 1 cup (240ml) of whole milk instead of the 1/2 cup milk + 1/2 cup half-and-half.

-The recipe makes enough for 4 people - but that absolutely depends on how hungry you are.
-You may not be able to find the exact size baguette I used, so if you have leftover slices of bread -- I'm sure you can find a use for them (like this crostini!).
-Likewise, if you have leftover egg custard, you can either discard or grab regular bread slices and make more french toast.
+- Quantity: The recipe makes enough for 4 people, but that absolutely depends on how hungry you are!
+If you have leftover egg custard, you can either discard or grab regular bread slices and make regular-size French toast.